Xjchen0/candi-aspect/README.md

-candi (Compile &amp; Install)
+candi-aspect (Compile &amp; Install)
 =====

-The ``candi.sh`` shell script downloads, configures, builds, and installs [deal.II](https://github.com/dealii/dealii) with common dependencies on linux-based systems.
+The ``candi-aspect.sh`` shell script downloads, configures, builds, and installs [deal.II](https://github.com/dealii/dealii) with common dependencies on linux-based systems(especially for Fedora/Archlinux) for [ASPECT](https://github.com/geodynamics/aspect).
+You can use this installer to install and compile ASPECT.